marcusoftnet/marcusoftnet.github.io/_posts/2013-08-19-move-files-at-regular-intervals-on-osx.md

 #### Move the files

 To move the files we need another action called: "Move Finder Items".
-Search for it and doubleclick it.
+Search for it and double-click it.
 You can then configure where you want the files moved to.
 "Which files?", you might wonder.
 Well the files that you've sent to the action.
 It's selected with the Find Finder items.

 When you're done your complete application looks like this: